 Online American Government In this course students will study the primary concepts of the American political system, including its foundations, structures and political behavior.
 This course explores the institutions of the federal government, examines the parties' issues, candidates and political groups and their roles in American politics at the national level.
 Emphasis is also placed on the role of the citizen in a democratic society.
 In order to fulfill the state civics requirement, students will take action towards a political issue they are interested in at the national, state or local government level.
-Level: 10, 11, 12 Session 1 T300ME 6/21-7/9 1 Semester Remediation/Acceleration 0.5 Credit Session 2 T300MF 7/12-7/30 American Government In this course students will study the primary concepts of the American political system, including its foundations, structures and political behavior.
+Level: 10, 11, 12 Session 1 T300ME 6/5-6/23 1 Semester Remediation/Acceleration 0.5 Credit Session 2 T300MF 6/26-7/14 American Government In this course students will study the primary concepts of the American political system, including its foundations, structures and political behavior.
 This course explores the institutions of the federal government, examines the parties' issues, candidates and political groups and their roles in American politics at the national level.
 Emphasis is also placed on the role of the citizen in a democratic society.
 In order to fulfill the state civics requirement, students will take action towards a political issue they are interested in at the national, state or local government level.
-Level: 10, 11, 12 7:30-12:20 T3001D 6/21-7/9 1 Semester Remediation/Acceleration 0.5 Credit Online United States History The United States History course provides an investigation of the political, social, economic and diplomatic trends involved in the development of the American nation.
+Level: 10, 11, 12 7:30-12:20 1 Semester Remediation/Acceleration 0.5 Credit Semester 1 T3001C 6/5-6/23 Semester 2 T3001D 6/26-7/14 Online United States History The United States History course provides an investigation of the political, social, economic and diplomatic trends involved in the development of the American nation.
 Students will be challenged to develop critical thinking skills, writing skills, and speaking skills.
 Successful completion of this course satisfies the US History requirement for graduation.
-Level: 10, 11, 12 Semester 1 T400ME 6/21-7/9 2 Semesters Remediation/Acceleration 1.0 Credit Semester 2 T400MF 7/12-7/30 United States History The United States History course provides an inquiry into the political, social and economic trends involved in the development of our nation and their role in shaping modern America.
+Level: 10, 11, 12 Semester 1 T400ME 6/5-6/23 2 Semesters Remediation/Acceleration 1.0 Credit Semester 2 T400MF 6/26-7/14 United States History The United States History course provides an inquiry into the political, social and economic trends involved in the development of our nation and their role in shaping modern America.
 Students will be challenged to develop critical thinking, writing and speaking skills, along with historical source analysis skills.
 Successful completion of the course satisfies the U.S. History requirement for graduation.
-Level: 10, 11, 12 7:30-12:20 pm 2 Semesters Remediation/Acceleration 1.0 Credit Semester 1 T4001C 6/21 - 7/9 Semester 2 T4001D 7/12 - 7/30 CAPSTONE COURSES:
+Level: 10, 11, 12 7:30-12:20 pm 2 Semesters Remediation/Acceleration 1.0 Credit Semester 1 T4001C 6/5-6/23 Semester 2 T4001D 6/26-7/14 \This class is available for students who have taken the class previously, but did not pass, or for students who took Principles of Bio/Chem as a freshman.
+Blended Capstone Research Prep This course is designed for students who have enrolled in either the Humanities or STEM Capstone during the regular school year or for students who are pursuing Illinois Global Scholar certification through the Humanities or STEM Capstone course.
+This is intended for students who want additional class time to develop a compelling question and in-depth research into a particular topic or global issue.
+This blended learning course integrates traditional face-to-face learning and online independent learning components.
+Students may attain STEM credit based on the project.
+Level: 11, 12 7:30-12:20 pm 1 Semester Acceleration .5 Credit Semester 1 T970NC 6/5-6/23 Semester 2 T970ND 6/26-7/14 WORLD AND CLASSICAL LANGUAGES COURSES: